 By committing to and completing your daily list, your life will become more self-loving and productive.

 5) Delegation List

 - Now you’re ready to do some magic and manifest the life you love.
-Breathe deeply to bringyourself into a calm, centred state.
-Imagine your highest vision for your life – living your passionas if it has already happened.
+Breathe deeply to bring yourself into a calm, centered state.
+Imagine your highest vision for your life – living your passion as if it has already happened.
 Feel the energy of what this would feel like in your body and breathe it into your being.

 * * *

-If this practice and blog resonates with you, I also encourage you to check out the Eliyah online course, Soul Centered Business.
+If this practice and blog resonates with you, I also encourage you to check out the Embodied Awakening online course, Soul Centered Business.
 During this course, Raven will guide you through strategies which acknowledge all parts of our human nature – the mind’s awareness, the body’s wisdom and the heart’s passion – to take your business to the next level.
 Soul Centered Business teaches a holistic approach to business that facilitates true success; where expanded capability, physical abundance and emotional aliveness are all possible.
-To celebrate its release, for the next 7 days, this course has 30% off if you CLICK HERE.
+To celebrate its release, for the next 7 days, this course has 50% off using 50SPECIAL if you CLICK HERE.